 The representative we spoke to at Citi said you’d have no problem getting a small business credit card with no revenue.

-She did tell us you’d be personally liable for all charges on a small business credit card, and that you can apply using my personal credit profile and income.
+She did tell us you’d be personally liable for all charges on a small business credit card, and that you can apply using your personal credit profile and income.

 A Citi banking relationship is helpful, but not required.
 The credit limit you’re assigned is based on your personal credit score, and how much income your small business generates.